 Breton and Celtic culture festival in the heart of the medieval town of Guérande

-The history of Les Celtiques de Guérande dates back to 1963, when the Cercle Celtique Bro Gwenrann, founded in 1949, organized the first Fêtes Bretonnes (Breton Festivals) on the first Saturdays of July and August.
-These festive days celebrated Breton culture through dance, music, and song in the heart of the fortified medieval town of Guérande, on the Guérande peninsula.
+The history of Les Celtiques de Guérande dates back to 1963, when the Cercle Celtique Bro Gwenrann, founded in 1949, organized the first Fêtes Bretonnes on the first Saturdays of July and August.
+These festive days celebrate Breton culture through dance, music, and song in the heart of the fortified medieval city of Guérande, on the Guérande peninsula.

 In 1991, in partnership with the City of Guérande and the Festival Interceltique de Lorient, the event took on a new dimension with the creation of the Festival Celtique.
 Then, in 2003 and 2004, the festival evolved to become the Festival Celtiques de Guérande, before adopting its current name: Les Celtiques de Guérande.

-Les Celtiques de Guérande is entirely organized by volunteers from the association Bro Gwenrann.
-This Celtic circle, one of the oldest in Loire-Atlantique, perpetuates the transmission of traditional Breton dances, songs, and music throughout the year.
-The festival is the culmination of this cultural action, bringing together over 500 artists at each edition.
+Les Celtiques de Guérande is entirely organized by volunteers from the Bro Gwenrann association.
+This Celtic circle, one of the oldest in Loire-Atlantique, preserves and passes on traditional Breton dances, songs, and music throughout the year.
+The festival is the highlight of this cultural mission, bringing together over 500 artists each year.

-The festival unfolds over three days in August within the exceptional setting of the walled city of Guérande.
-The program is structured around several highlights:
+The festival takes place over three days in August within the exceptional setting of the walled city of Guérande.
+The program features several key highlights:

-True to the spirit of inter-Celtic exchange, Les Celtiques de Guérande regularly welcomes artists and groups from Galicia, Asturias, Ireland, Scotland, and Wales.
-Galician bandas de gaitas, Scottish pipe bands, and Irish musicians mingle with Breton musicians and fest-noz groups in a festive and friendly atmosphere, making this festival a true crossroads of Celtic cultures.
+True to the spirit of inter-Celtic exchange, Les Celtiques de Guérande regularly hosts artists and groups from Galicia, Asturias, Ireland, Scotland, and Wales.
+Galician bandas de gaitas, Scottish pipe bands, and Irish musicians perform alongside Breton pipers and fest-noz groups in a festive and friendly atmosphere, making this festival a true crossroads of Celtic cultures.

-As every year, the program will feature concerts, fest-noz, a grand parade of bagadoù and Celtic circles through the walled city, introductions to Breton dances, traditional Breton games, exhibitions, as well as entertainment for all ages on Boulevard du Nord.
+As every year, the program will feature concerts, a fest-noz on Saturday evening, a grand parade of Celtic circles and bagadoù in the walled city on Sunday, introductions to Breton dances, traditional games, exhibitions, and entertainment on the Boulevard du Nord.
+On Sunday, a singing walk and a parade starting from Boulevard du Nord (around 2:30 PM) will cross the city.

 The festival takes place in the walled city of Guérande and on the Boulevard du Nord, at the foot of the medieval ramparts.